opencog/learn/Theory-Notes.md

   appears to be emulated: there are de facto reasoning styles embedded in the weights, e.g. reasoning by syllogisms, these aren't crisp and precise; rather they are paths through nearby locations in the hyperspace.
-They are "homotpic" only to the degree of blurriness that clouds judgements of equality (equivalence).
+They are "homotopic" only to the degree of blurriness that clouds judgements of equality (equivalence).
 * Inability to perform adequate recall of interrelated ideas (without explicit prompting).
 This is a representational short-coming: